netobserv/flowlogs-pipeline/docs/api.md

          targetPort: IPFIX Collector host target port
          transport: Transport protocol (tcp/udp) to be used for the IPFIX connection
          enterpriseId: Enterprise ID for exporting transformations
+         tplSendInterval: Interval for resending templates to the collector (default: 1m)
 </pre>
 ## Aggregate metrics API
 Following is the supported API format for specifying metrics aggregations: